xamarin/xamarin-forms-samples/WebServices/AzureStorage/README.md

 ---
 name: Azure Storage
 description: This sample demonstrates how to use Xamarin.Forms to store text and binary data in Azure Storage, and how to access the data.
-For more information...
+For more information about this sample see Storing and Accessing Data in Azure Storage.
 topic: sample
 languages:
 - csharp